top of page

 • Grey LinkedIn Icon

 With a degree in Electronic Engineering and Computer Science and a deep interest in healthcare innovation, Rob House brings a multidisciplinary mindset to the Biodesign program.
 His experience spans medical imaging, software-hardware integration, and mechanical systems.
-He currently works on the design of an equine cone-beam CT scanner integrated with a nuclear SPECT detector—aimed at detecting micro-fractures in racehorses before they become catastrophic.
+Rob currently works on the design of an equine cone-beam CT scanner integrated with a nuclear SPECT detector—aimed at detecting micro-fractures in racehorses before they become catastrophic.
 He was also part of the team that commissioned Perth’s first private cyclotron, navigating engineering, radiation safety, and regulatory compliance in a high-stakes medical environment.
-These experiences have honed his ability to develop practical solutions, communicate across technical and clinical domains, and thrive under pressure.
+These experiences have honed Rob's ability to develop practical solutions, communicate across technical and clinical domains, and thrive under pressure.
 Time spent working in healthcare settings and engaging closely with medical professionals has deepened his appreciation for clinical challenges.
 He is excited to collaborate with a diverse team to tackle unmet clinical needs and develop impactful solutions.

 Mahika Jain.jpeg